 Table 9 shows the effects of the intervention on the primary and secondary medications-related outcomes, using both unadjusted and adjusted models.
 The study found a statistically significant reduction in the number of PIMs (primary outcome) in the intervention group compared to control group, which is consistent with the study hypothesis to improve quality of prescribing and medication management.
-There was also a statistically significant reduction in residents' mean ACB scale, and chlorpromazine equivalent dose of antipsychotic medications in the intervention group compared to the control group.
+There was also a statistically significant reduction in the intervention group compared to dose of antipsychotic medications in the intervention group.
 There were no significant differences in number of regular medicines, adverse drug reaction documentation status, number of psychotropics and the dose of benzodiazepines between control and intervention groups.